|

 The Cronulla Beach Backpackers gets mixed reviews but I’ve heard it’s a cool place to stay with surf memorabilia and a central location, not far from the mall.

-Mid Range: Rydges Cronulla Beachside Guests love the clean spacious rooms, helpful staff, the variety of places to eat and morning walks along the esplanade to South Cronulla.
+Mid Range: Rydges Cronulla Beachside Guests love the clean spacious rooms, helpful staff, the variety of places to eat and the morning walk along the esplanade to South Cronulla.

 Quest Cronulla Beach has a nice hotel pool and a great location near the beach.